 Product Specifications

-AC output power (max. continuous) 320 W
+AC output power (max. continuous) 320 W*Specifications may change without notice.

 AC output power (5 minutes) 400 W (650 VA)